Disease Thrower 13 and 14

 Joan Mitchell Fellowship, 2021

-I create new mythologies that take the form of real and fictionalized rituals based on my own lived experiences, including the trauma of border crossing and my own battle with cancer.
-I explore the neurological consequences of migration through performance and object-making, and I have examined how genetic trauma manifests in the body over generations.
-Throughout the many teachings I have experienced over my healing process, one notion that kept returning was that, if one cleanses properly, one will heal seven generations back and seven generations forward.”
+I create new mythologies that take the form of real and fictional rituals based on my own lived experiences, including the trauma of crossing the border and my own battle with cancer.
+I explore the neurological consequences of migration through performance and object making, and have examined how genetic trauma manifests in the body over generations.
+Throughout the many teachings I have received about my healing process, one notion that kept coming back over and over again was that, if one cleanses properly, one will heal seven generations backward and seven generations forward.”